 Once you've looked at the value of your property and considered rates from multiple refinance lenders, it's time to examine the reasons to refinance and if it makes sense for you.

-When a refinance may be a good option
+Refinancing may be a good option if:

 - You plan on staying in the home for at least five more years.
+Living in your home longer lets you maximize the benefits of a lower interest rate.

 - You can score at least a full percentage rate lower than your current interest rate.